Level 5 Diploma validated by the University of Brighton

 NOTE: The interview is the first step in the formal application process for KLC's career orientated courses.
 Before coming in applicants should check that they are able to study full time, have the funding available, are of sufficient age and have the required language ability.
 To arrange to come and see the school or to set up an interview for this course, please contact Admissions on 020 7376 3377 or email firstname.lastname@example.org

 Overseas applicants can arrange to have the interview by telephone although a follow up meeting prior to the course date and copies of relevant documentation will be required.

-Students are required to have a laptop computer for this course (the minimum specification for computer equipment is regularly updated and is available from the Flexible Learning Department), and the Adobe Creative Suite.
+Students are required to have a PC laptop computer for this course (the minimum specification for computer equipment is regularly updated and is available from the Flexible Learning Department), and the Adobe Creative Suite.
 CAD software is provided free of charge as part of the course materials, and optional tuition in Photoshop and InDesign is also included.
 In order to participate in Photoshop and InDesign training, students will need to download these software packages.
 It is usually possible to download a free trial of software for these sessions (as long as they have not previously taken advantage of a free trial) however, to support ongoing professional needs, many students choose to purchase the Adobe Creative Suite as it is available at a considerable discount once they have enrolled.

 The Interior Design Diploma is validated by the University of Brighton at Level 5.
 The validation process requires a rigorous quality assurance assessment of all aspects of the school and has also resulted in new teaching methods and innovative updates that have greatly benefited the Diploma course and enhanced the creativity and depth of student work.
 In addition the university validated Diploma is internationally recognised so graduates are in a strong position to find employment in the industry worldwide or to progress to further study with credit points that can be transferred.